Key Takeaways

 These are real coverage gaps that tree service businesses discover after a loss — when the carrier denies the claim because the policy never covered the actual work.

-A second common gap: GL without pollution liability for chemical application.
-NIP Group lists pesticide and herbicide applicator coverage, limited jobsite pollution, and auto pollution broadened coverage as tree-care-specific options.
+A second common gap: general liability without pollution liability for chemical application.
+Tree-care programs offer pesticide and herbicide applicator coverage, limited jobsite pollution, and auto pollution broadened coverage as specialized options.
 Without these, a chemical drift incident or hydraulic-fluid spill on a client's driveway is not covered.

 A third gap: no commercial auto for chipper trucks, bucket trucks, or trailers.
-Progressive says tree businesses using pickup trucks or bucket trucks need commercial auto insurance.
 Personal auto policies exclude business use.
 If your chipper truck causes an accident on the way to a job, personal auto will not pay.

 Free quotes from 400+ carriers · Licensed in 22 states · No fees to compare